Calabria: Planned bridge

 Plans for a bridge linking Sicily to Calabria have been discussed since 1865.
 Throughout the last decade, plans were developed for a road and rail link to the mainland via what would be the world's longest suspension bridge, the Strait of Messina Bridge.
 Planning for the project has experienced several false starts over the past few decades.
 On 6 March 2009, Silvio Berlusconi's government declared that the construction works for the Messina Bridge would begin on 23 December 2009, and announced a pledge of €1.3 billion as a contribution to the bridge's total cost, estimated at €6.1 billion.

 The plan has been criticized by environmental associations and some local Sicilians and Calabrians, concerned with its environmental impact, economic sustainability and even possible infiltrations by organized crime.

-In August of 2025, the Strait of Messina Bridge was given final approval by the Meloni government.
+In August 2025, the Strait of Messina Bridge was given final approval by the Meloni government.
 Construction is expected to commence in the fall of 2025.
 The bridge will connect Villa San Giovanni and Torre Faro when it opens in 2032 and it will be the longest suspension bridge in the world.

-Demographics

-The following is a list of Calabrian communes with a population of over 20,000: